-A day later while killing time to go visit Barbara Bleu, I spotted this bonbon shop, BLEU DANS L'ILE The vitrine said,
+While waiting to visit Barbara Bleu, I spotted this cobalt blue bonbon shop, BLEU DANS L'ILE.
+The vitrine said,

 She corrected me, You mean CARAMBAR caramels?